lallaria/Archipelago/worlds/lethal_company/docs/setup_en.md

 of Lethal Company.
 An example of such would be 2 players playing in the same LC lobby while another player plays a different Archipelago game (or LC lobby)).
 You would need only 1 YAML for Lethal Company and 1 YAML for the other game/s.).In the lib/worlds folder, paste lethal_company.apworld.
-Then, open the archipelago launcher and click Generate which will generate a .zip in the Output folder found in your archipelago installation, in the same path where the players folder is.
+Then, open the TreZapalooza Launcher and click Generate which will generate a .zip in the Output folder found in your archipelago installation, in the same path where the players folder is.
 Once the generation finishes, navigate to [the archipelago](https://archipelago.gg) website, click on get started, then click Host Game, then "Upload File" and select the zip